Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 To deploy and run the Desired State Configuration (DSC) extension properly, the Log Analytics agent (which runs under the `omsagent` user context) needs to be able to create, write to, and execute temporary scripts and files.

 By default, in many hardened Linux environments, permissions are restricted.

 You must explicitly grant the `omsagent` user Read, Write, and Execute (`rwx`) permissions to the `/tmp` directory so it can successfully process the configurations.

-Modifying system directories like `/etc`, `/usr`, or `/lib` with full `rwx` permissions for a service account would be a severe security risk and is not required for this extension.
+**Modifying system directories like `/etc`, `/usr`, or `/lib` with full `rwx` permissions for a service account would be a severe security risk and is not required for this extension.**

-### Question #47
+### Question #42

 HOTSPOT You are using PowerShell to administer Azure Log Analytics workspaces.